Arman-0320/CodeCraft/README.md

-# CodeQuest Search Engine
+# CodeCraft Search Engine

-Welcome to the CodeQuest: Search Engine repository!
-This project provides a web application that allows users to search for coding questions from LeetCode (LC).
-Currently, it only supports LeetCode, but can be extended to different platforms in the future.
+Welcome to the CodeCraft repository!
+This project provides a web application that allows users to search for coding questions from LeetCode.
+Currently, it only supports LeetCode, but can be easily extended to different platforms in the future.

 ## Prerequisite